Alfresco/acs-deployment/README.md

 The default behaviour of the deployment scripts is to use the latest work-in-progress development version however, individual files are now provided to deploy the latest hot fix version of each major.minor version of ACS.
 The `support/*` branches will remain in place but will no longer be maintained.

+A new version numbering scheme is also being introduced, during the development phase one or more milestone releases will be produced indicated by an `M` suffix, for example "5.0.0-M1".
+Once feature complete one or more RC releases will be produced followed by the final GA release.
+Upon release the repository will be tagged with the release number.

 ### Docker

 The default docker compose file contains the latest work-in-progress deployment scripts and installs the latest development version of ACS.